neerolyte/node-walk/README.md

 As few file descriptors are opened at a time as possible.
 This is particularly well suited for single hard disks which are not flash or solid state.

-Memory usage is high (120mb for 60,000 dirs), but reduction is being investigated.
-Patches welcome.

 Installation
 ----